Supplemental needs trust: Pooled Income Special Needs Trust

-Distributions from a Special Needs Trust
+Distributions from a special needs trust

 There are few restrictions on the distributions a trustee may make from an SNT as long as the distribution is for "supplemental and extra care over and above what the government provides" and is not for "support and maintenance" as defined by the eligibility rules of Supplemental Security Income as food and shelter.
 In practice, however, an SNT can fund social engagements and activities and can pay for adaptations to a home and the upkeep of those adaptations.

-Revocation of a Special Needs Trust
+Revocation of a special needs trust

-Although SNTs are "irrevocable" that irrevocability only applies to the instructions written into the instrument itself; once the trust is executed the text cannot be altered.
+Although most SNTs are "irrevocable", that irrevocability only applies to the instructions written into the instrument itself; once the trust is executed the text cannot be altered.
 Special needs trusts can otherwise be revoked according to their own terms as written into the document (if the trust corpus is exhausted, for example).
 The discretionary power of revocation belongs wholly and solely to the trustee.
 However, revocation may interfere with the receipt of governmental benefits, or may (with first-party SNTs) trigger a Medicaid repayment, so a trustee needs to use extreme caution in making this decision.

-An SNT may be revocable by a third-party settlor under limited circumstances.
+Some SNTs, such as certain grantor SNTs, may be revocable by a third-party settlor under limited circumstances.
 Note, however, that revoked trusts are not completed gifts for gift and estate tax purposes, and may subject the settlor to tax implications.
 Also, if the SNT is revoked for reasons other than good cause, the disabled beneficiary who relies on it may have legal recourse against the settlor for loss of governmental benefits and damages.